pdemanget/fedora-sshd/README.md

 NO password should be needed if you have binded the authorized keys to your ad_rsa.pub

+python is also available so that we can use ansible.

 build info
 ----------
+./generate.sh
+cd 28
 docker build . -t fedora-sshd
-docker tag 766eee1b0728 pdemanget/fedora-sshd:28
-docker login --username=pdemanget
+docker tag fedora-sshd pdemanget/fedora-sshd:28 docker login --username=pdemanget docker push pdemanget/fedora-sshd:28
-docker push pdemanget/fedora-sshd